Influence of dark matter on hybrid and twin stars: Equation of states of the system

 At high-density regions inside a star, nucleons break into their constituent quarks.
 The interactions between quarks differ from those between nucleons due to the fundamental nature of the strong force at the quark level.
 For quark EOS, two widely used models are employed to investigate quark interactions: (i) the MIT bag model, and (ii) the Nambu-Jona-Lasinio model are proposed in the literature.
-However, a simpler alternative model based on a constant speed of sound (CSS), which effectively mimics quark interactions, was first proposed by \cite{Zdunik_2013, Alford_2013}.
-In the CSS model, three important parameters, such as the constant speed of sound ($C_s^2 = dp/d\epsilon = {\rm const.}$), transition pressure ($p_t$), and energy discontinuity ($\Delta \epsilon$) at the transition density, play a significant role in constructing the EOS \cite{Zdunik_2013, Alford_2013, Chamel_2013}.
+However, a simpler alternative model, CSS, which effectively mimics quark interactions, was first proposed in \cite{Zdunik_2013, Alford_2013}.
+In the CSS model, three important parameters, such as the constant speed of sound ($C_s^2 = dp/d\epsilon = {\rm const}$), transition pressure ($p_t$), and energy discontinuity ($\Delta \epsilon$) at the transition density, play a significant role in constructing the EOS \cite{Zdunik_2013, Alford_2013, Chamel_2013}.

 The system's EOS can be written as \cite{Christian_2018, Montana_2019}: